theef/rspec_dispatch/README.md

 #### Configuration
 A variety of configuration options are available for RSpec Dispatch, some optional.
-Setup your RSpec Dispatch block:
+Setup your RSpec Dispatch block (similar to your RSpec.config block):
 ```ruby
 RspecDispatch.configure do |config|
 	...